makinacorpus/django_pyoidc/README.md

 **Warning** : this library has not been audited.
 However, we are based on [pyoidc](https://github.com/CZ-NIC/pyoidc/) which we believe is a sane OIDC implementation.

 We tried to make OpenID Connect (OIDC) configuration as easy and secure as possible.
-However everything can be customized and we tried to take into account every use case in the library design.
+However everything can be customized, and we tried to take into account every use case in the library design.
-If you are not satisfied with the default configuration, take a look at the setting wiki page TODO.
+If you are not satisfied with the default configuration, take a look at the cookbook or the setting reference.

 ## Features

 - Easy configuration through premade [`Provider`](https://django-pyoidc.readthedocs.io/en/latest/user.html#providers) classes.
 - Authenticate users from multiple providers
+- Bearer authentication support for [django-rest-framework](https://www.django-rest-framework.org/) integration (**single provider**)
 - Easy integration with the [Django permission system](https://django-pyoidc.readthedocs.io/en/latest/how-to.html#use-the-django-permission-system-with-oidc)
 - Highly customizable design that should suit most needs
 - Support back-channel logout